 You may have just heard about this myth or you have been in a local saltwater fish store and seen Mollies swimming alongside Nemo, and yes, it is true.
 Mollies can be adapted to living in saltwater aquariums!

-In the wild, Mollies live in brackish waters where rivers and oceans meet.
-Sailfin Mollies are the best suited to a transition to saltwater from freshwater by slow, drip acclimation of a period of at least 3-4 hours.
+Mollies naturally live in brackish waters where rivers and oceans meet.
+Sailfin Mollies can be easily transitioned to saltwater from freshwater by a slow, drip acclimation of a period of at least 3-4 hours.
 Mollies are livebearing fish that are easy to find, keep, inexpensive and small.

 If you want to find out how to get Mollies acclimated to your aquarium please keep reading!